mmanciop/opentelemetry-injector/README.md

 ## Limitations

-The runtime used by your applications needs to be dynamically linked to LibC for the `LD_PRELOAD` mechanic used in this project to work.
+1. The runtime used by your applications needs to be dynamically linked to glibc for the `LD_PRELOAD` mechanic used in this project to work.
+2. Due to the way rust shared libraries work, it seems not possible to create a build of the OpenTelemetry Injector that works across glibc and muslc.

 ## Support